CO7002 - Procurement and Contract Practice (2025/26)

 Syllabus

-The syllabus is informed by contemporary research and practice in the management of risk and change.
+The module syllabus is informed by contemporary research and practice in the management of risk and change.
 Topics will include:

-- Contracts, tort and the English legal system (LO4, 5)
+- Contracts, tort, and the English legal system (LO4, 5).

-- Governance - approaches to the procurement of public and private projects.
-(LO 1,2,4)
+- Governance - approaches to the procurement of public and private projects (LO 1,2,4).

-- Procurement strategies in practice.
-(LO1,2,3)
+- Procurement strategies in practice (LO1,2,3).

-- Procurement in a digital age.
-(LO 3)
+- Procurement in a digital age (LO3)

-- Procurement of major projects and case study examples.
-(LO2,3,4)
+- Procurement of major projects, and case study examples (LO2,3,4)

-- The legal landscape of the construction and real estate industries (LO5)
+- The legal landscape of the Construction and Real Estate industries (LO5)

-- Construction standard forms of contract and their approaches to procurement.
-(LO4,5)
+- Construction standard forms of contract and their approaches to procurement (LO4,5)

-- Dispute resolution techniques available to the construction project team.
-(LO 5)
+- Dispute-resolution techniques available to the construction project team (LO5)

 Balance of independent study and scheduled teaching activity

-The learning and teaching in classes will be supported by the University’s VLE and a blended learning approach, sharing class materials, recommended reading, and case studies.
-Group tutorials will also be offered to support students in the preparation of their assessments, with opportunities for students to receive forward feedback
+Study will be supported through online lectures, tutorials, and seminars, which will be recorded and made available for asynchronous access.
+Classroom learning will be supported by the University’s VLE, employing a blended-learning approach to share class materials, recommended readings, and case studies.
+Group tutorials will also be offered to assist students in preparing for their assessments, providing opportunities for forward feedback.

 Learning outcomes

-On completion of the module the learner, operating independently and applying their knowledge and skills, should be able to:
+On completion of the module, the learner, operating independently and applying their knowledge and skills, should be able to:

-- Demonstrate a systematic understanding of the key stages and processes in procuring services and works for various types of construction projects or programmes.
+- demonstrate a systematic understanding of the key stages and processes in procuring services and works for various types of construction projects or programmes.

-- Propose project supply chain strategies, supported by cogent arguments considering a client organisation’s requirements, ESG goals, the project approach to risk and other influencing factors.
+- propose project supply chain strategies, supported by cogent arguments considering a client organisation’s requirements, ESG goals, the project approach to risk, and other influencing factors.

-- Examine and appraise the legal context of construction and real estate.
+- examine and appraise the legal context of Construction and Real Estate.

-- Appraise, select, and manage construction contracts, and the application of dispute resolution techniques within a complex built-environment context.
+- appraise, select, and manage construction contracts, and the application of dispute resolution techniques, within a complex Built-Environment context.

 Bibliography

 There is no single text currently in publication that provides a comprehensive coverage of all aspects of this module.
-There are several books which cover various parts of the module in some detail, and these are included in the core text list.
+However, there are several books that cover various parts of the module in some detail, and these are listed in the core text list.

 There is excellent coverage of the subject available via the Construction Information Service (CIS).
 CIS is accessed via Construction Information Service and provides a huge range of information relevant to this module.
 Useful books and articles for this course are listed below: